What Universal Credit is

 You'll usually get one monthly payment to cover your living costs.
 If you claim Universal Credit as a couple, you and your partner will get one payment between the 2 of you.
 The payment is made up of a basic 'standard allowance' and extra payments that might apply to you depending on your circumstances.

-- you work and have childcare costs
+- work and pay for childcare

-- you need help with housing costs
+- need help with housing costs

 Check how much you might get on GOV.UK.

 If your UC payment includes help with rent, you'll usually need to pay your landlord each month from your Universal Credit payment, even if you live in social housing.
 You can ask the DWP to pay your rent directly to your landlord if you're in debt, have rent arrears or are struggling with money.